mhira-project/documentation/docs/4-installation-guide/2-installing-mhira.md

 The .env example file might have changed with the update, potentially leading to missing or superflous environment variables.
 If a variable is missing, docker compose will output the corresponding error.
 Please compare your old and the new environment variables for discrepancies.
+Make sure to take a copy of your old .env settings.

 :::